Have questions? We have answers!

 What makes Full Spectrum different?

-Our facilities offer Emergency Room & Urgent Care (coming soon to Inwood) services 365 days a year for the whole family.
-Using our convenient and cost-effective hybrid model means you never have to worry if you made the right choice for your unscheduled medical care.
+Both our facilities offer Emergency Room services 24/7/365, while our Rim location also offers Urgent Care services for your convenience.
+Using our convenient and cost-effective hybrid model at the Rim means you never have to worry if you made the right choice for your unscheduled medical care.
 You get the level of care you need at the appropriate price.
-Which means cost effective care for your whole family.

 However, the biggest difference you will experience at our facilities versus a standard hospital based emergency department is the level of convenience, compassion, and personalized service each patient receives.
 No more waiting for hours in crowded rooms full of other sick patients, you will be taken back to your room and seen by our physicians within minutes of your arrival.
 Tests are performed quickly and results to many tests are typically available within 30 minutes or less so we can get your treatment started and have you on your way back home before you know it.